1987 South Korean presidential election: Process of constitutional revision

 The new constitutional amendment was ratified by the National Assembly on 12 October, and was submitted to a referendum to the South Korean public on 27 October.
 93% of voters cast ballots in favor of the amendment, which permitted the direct, democratic election of the 6th President of South Korea.
+The new constitution reduced the presidential term to five years, and retained the 1980 document's ban on any sort of presidential re-election.
+The president also lost the right to suspend constitutional freedoms and dissolve the legislature.
+While the president retained the right to take emergency measures, it also required them to submit such measures to the National Assembly; any measures not approved by the legislature could be revoked.

 Presidential nominations

 Democratic Justice Party

-The Democratic Justice Party (DJP) National Convention was held on 10 June at Jamsil Gymnasium in Seoul..
+The Democratic Justice Party (DJP) National Convention was held on 10 June at Jamsil Gymnasium in Seoul.
 At the convention, 7,378 delegates nominated former Commander of Capital Defense Roh Tae-woo, who was the only option on the ballot paper, for president.

 New Democratic Republican Party

 The New Democratic Republican Party (NDRP) National Convention was held on 30 October at Heungsadan Hall in Seoul.
 Kim Jong-pil, former prime minister and former five-term lawmaker from South Chungcheong, was chosen as the party's candidate.

 Reunification Democratic Party

 The Reunification Democratic Party (RDP) National Convention was held on 9 November at Sejong Center for Performing Arts in Seoul.
 Kim Young-sam, a former seven-term lawmaker from Busan, was nominated for president by the acclamation of 1,203 delegates.